aphonologist/Syllable-typology-with-Foma/README.md

 * *ComplexOnset
 * *ComplexCoda

-generates the Foma grammar and collects the SRs for each of the URs
+generates the Foma grammar, runs it (thanks to Jonathan North Washington for his help with ``subprocess``), and collects the SRs for each of the URs

 * v
 * c